nathamanath/goto_tests_atom/README.md

 # goto-tests

+WIP!!
 Atom plug in which allows you to jump between test and source files.

 ## Installation